2001/02 Rangers Home Football Shirt (XXL)

 Official Nike Glasgow Rangers home football shirt from the 2001/02 season.

-Condition of this original football jersey is 9/10 - Superb.
+The condition of this original football jersey is 9/10 - Superb.
 One small light surface wear area near the collar (see photos).

 In 1998, Dutchman Dick Advocaat became the club's first foreign manager.
 Nine-in-a-row era stalwarts having moved on, Advocaat invested heavily in the team with immediate results, leading the club to their sixth domestic treble.
 The league championship was won with a 3–0 victory at Celtic Park on 2 May 1999.
 A second-consecutive league title was won by a record 21-point margin, the club securing a domestic double with a 4–0 Scottish Cup final victory over Aberdeen.
 Rangers' campaign in the Champions League saw them defeat UEFA Cup winners Parma en route.